mrhrifat/nextjs-interview-questions/README.md

    [:arrow_up: Back to Top](#common-table-of-contents)

-6. ### What are the Differences Between Next.js and React.js?
+6. ### What are the differences between Next.js and React.js

    | Feature            | Next.js                                                                                                         | React.js                                                                                               |
    | ------------------ | --------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------ |